flowingsalt/Flowify/README.md

 https://github.com/flowingsalt/Flowify/blob/main/license.md

-you may not take this code and add it to your panel without my permission this skipper is licensed to nullify ONLY
+you may not take this code and add it to your panel without my permission

-BYPASSR DOES NOT HAVE PERMISSION TO USE THIS UNTIL THEY GIVE BACK .gg/nullify
+this skipper is licensed to no one, no nullify or bypassr. only flowify

 if you want to associate: